 5. Choose Your Friends Wisely

 You’re defined by the company you keep.
 The people you spend your time with have subtle ways of impacting your attitude.
 Choose goal-oriented friends who you have things in common with, not just who you like partying with.
+Be careful not to miss these important signs that you’re in a toxic friendship.

 6. Converse Like an Adult

-Speak clearly, give a firm handshake and make eye contact.
+Speak clearly, give a firm handshake, and make eye contact.
 People will instantly respect you more.

 7. Buy Some Nice Clothes

-As a grown up you’ll start being expected to dress for the occasion more, even just for going to a nice restaurant or a wedding.
-Invest in some buttons, collars and classy kicks; they’re good for your image.
+As a grown-up, you’ll start being expected to dress for the occasion more, even just for going to a nice restaurant or a wedding.
+Invest in some buttons, collars, and classy kicks; they’re good for your image.

 8. Read Some Books